mikkosio/User-Doc/docs/pages/debugging.md

 ## Initiate Debug

-To start debug process you have to setup the debugger first by placing a breakpoint.
+To start the debugging process you have to set up the debugger first by placing a breakpoint.

 1. Click in between the line numbers and the code divider.
 ![Breakpoint](/images/debug-photo/Breakpoint.png)